Exorty/purchase-transaction/README.md

 3. Run the Java application.

-4. Access Swagger to interact with the API endpoints: Swagger
+4. Access Swagger to interact with the API endpoints: [Swagger UI](http://localhost:8080/swagger-ui/#)

 ## Key Features: